France wants banks to be core Euronext investors - sources

 ICE is keen to list as much as 50 percent of Euronext, an unusually large stake for an initial public offering, as it needs to refinance NYSE's acquisition, said one of the people involved in the talks, who asked not to be named.

-Euronext includes the Paris, Amsterdam, Brussels and Lisbon stock exchanges.
-The French government is also seeking to bring banks from the Netherlands, Belgium and Portugal to the negotiating table.
+Euronext includes the Paris, Amsterdam, Brussels and Lisbon stock exchanges and the French government is also seeking to bring banks from those countries to the negotiating table.

-While buying a 34 percent stake looks challenging, there could be a rationale for French and European banks to hold a smaller stake - around 10 to 15 percent - and have a say in the exchange's strategy, a second source close to the deal said.
+While the acquisition of a 34 percent stake looks challenging, there could be a rationale for French and European banks to hold a smaller stake - around 10 to 15 percent - and have a say in the exchange's future strategy, a second source close to the deal said.

+"If Euronext ends up under non-European command, that would be bad news for European banks," said a source involved in the talks.

 POTENTIAL OWNERS

+Potential European owners for Euronext include Deutsche Boerse (DB1Gn.DE) and the London Stock Exchange Group (LSE.L), the senior banker said.

-While bankers view a merger with Deutsche Boerse as the best strategic option to create a truly European player, that option does not seem to be high on the French government's agenda.
+While bankers view a merger with Deutsche Boerse as the best strategic option to create a truly European player, that option doesn't seem to be high on the French government's agenda.

 "You can see it as a resurgence of French nationalism," one of the sources said.